Carlos-Sotop/patterns-of-reality/essays/Enlightenment.md

 This was a system that worked until science and information started spreading with the printing press, and with that, new questions started to emerge.
 If power was no longer inhereted by divinity and truth was no longer in myths but discovered, then all the legacy institutions built on ancient premises were doomed to collapse.

 The questions around power, society and the self were the more relevant.
 That is:
-- Power: Who should rule?
+- Power: Who should rule?.
-- Individuals: What are my rights and my purpose?
+- Individuals: What are my rights and my purpose?.
-- Society: What is the source of authority and how should society be organized?
+- Society: What is the source of authority and how should society be organized?.

 These ideas destroyed the ideological foundation of Louis XVI’s monarchy.
 Once people believe power should come from reason and rights, hereditary monarchy becomes illegitimate.

 The main elements of the Enlightenment were:

-1) Reason over tradition
+1) Reason over tradition.
 Use logic, not “because the king says so.”

-2) Individual rights
+2) Individual rights.
 People are born with rights.
 The state doesn't “grant” them.

-3) Consent of the governed
+3) Consent of the governed.
 Political power must come from the people, not God or bloodlines.

-4) Rule of law
+4) Rule of law.
 The law binds everyone, including rulers.

-5) Separation of powers
+5) Separation of powers.
 Don’t let one guy control everything.
 Split power to prevent abuse.

-6) Freedom of speech and thought
+6) Freedom of speech and thought.
 You can criticize power.
 You can think independently.

-7) Skepticism toward absolute monarchy and the Church No more “God chose the king” as a political argument.
+7) Skepticism toward absolute monarchy and the Church.
+No more “God chose the king” as a political argument.

 **Signs of Strain**